SPANDigital/presidium/content/_overview/01-features.md

   - Ingestion of markedup source code and API specs allow you to reuse existing documentation investments.

 - **Filtering by Role**
-  - Define user roles and filter site content by a specific selected role
+  - Define user roles and filter site content by a specific selected role.

 - **Link Checking**
   - Make sure your links actually go somewhere!